justinkelly/justinkelly.github.io/_posts/2020-01-07-benchmarking-computer-vision-transcription-of-historical-handwritten-documents.md

 <a id="benchmarking"></a>
 ## Benchmarking

-Images of various degrees of difficulty to read/transribe were selected from SLVs and Swinburne Universities image collections.
+Images of various degrees of difficulty to read/transcribe were selected from SLVs and Swinburne Universities image collections.
 If the image had an existing transcription - this was used as the base to compare the computer vision transcriptions against.
-If a transcription didn't exist I manually transcribe the image to use as a base.
+If a transcription didn't exist I manually transcribe the image to use as the base.

 Each automated transciption was analysed for the number of words there were correctly transcribed.
 Correctly being defined as all letters in a word matching the base transcription.